 It will not be any more difficult than doing it yourself or dealing with a financial institution.
 Since we aim to simplify the process and educate as we go along, you will find doing a plan much easier than you think.
 The psychological and emotional aspects of money are usually where the value is created.

 What sort of output or report would I receive if I engage your services?

 You would receive a written summary with a spreadsheet of calculations to support the report.
 There may be additional documents depending on your situation such as retirement projection scenarios, simulated tax return information or customized calculations.
 You will receive what you would need to answer the questions that you have.
 For a sample written summary, click the written report link.
-For a basic sample of calculations that you would receive, click the calculations link.
-This spreadsheet would also serve as a consolidation of your whole portfolio across all of your accounts or institutions.

 Will I be paying constantly?